Colts 19, Seahawks 17: Russell Wilson, offense sharp early, while Shaquem Griffin, young defenders shine

 Here’s some more of what stood out.

-A productive debut for Shaquem Griffin: The fifth-round pick entered the game on defense on the second series at weakside linebacker and was credited with four tackles — two solos and two assists — on four straight plays (a nitpicker might note one came after he was in coverage on a nine-yard gain to convert a third down).
+A productive debut for Shaquem Griffin: The fifth-round pick entered the game on defense on the second series at weakside linebacker and was credited with four tackles — two solos and two assists — on four straight plays.

 Griffin played throughout the second half and finished with a team-high nine tackles.
-Since Griffin is backing up an established starter in Wright it’s hard to see him winning a starting job now.
+Since Griffin is backing up an established starter in K.J.
+Wright it’s hard to see him winning a starting job now.
 But his first game appearance only further confirmed the excitement his training camp play has generated.

+“He was all over the field,” Carroll said.
+“He was running and hitting just like he’s been looking in practice.
+Very encouraged.
+He is a wonderful kid and he’s been really busting his tail to figure it out and how to play in our scheme and all that.
+I can’t tell you much until I see the film other than he was very active, like we would hope.”

 Chris Carson jump-started the running game: You may have heard that the Seahawks want to revive the running game this season and the first series — the only one for the starters — appeared a step in the right direction as Carson had three carries for 18 yards on the drive, one for 12 and another getting two on a fourth-and-one to keep it alive (hat tip to new right guard D.J.
-Fluker who appeared to have a good clearing block on Carson’s 12-yard).
+Fluker who appeared to have a good clearing block on Carson’s 12-yarder).

 Carson, who had emerged as the starter last season before being hurt against the Colts in the fourth game of the year, is clearly the team’s starting tailback right now with Thursday’s performance also reiterating that point.